 Who knows, maybe the technology has advanced since then – or they’ll work for your particular species of rodents.
 We just can’t advise using them given our previous experience.

-Vole prevention in raised garden beds
+1. Vole prevention in RAISED garden beds

-If you’ve already got raised garden beds and you want to keep voles out, you can dig a 1′ deep trench around the outside and bury hardware cloth in it.
+- Dig a 1′ deep trench around the outside and bury hardware cloth in it.
 Supposedly, voles won’t dig any deeper than a foot.

 After having voles eat the roots and kill some of our fruit trees, we’ve learned from our mistakes.
 When planting new fruit trees, do the following to prevent voles from damaging or killing your trees:

 1. Dig a hole to the appropriate size and depth of the fruit tree/root ball you’re transplanting.